ArdenJ/gql-auth-api/README.md

 - 🐳  Docker ✅
   - Container for database
 - 🔺  Prisma ✅
-  - (basically an ORM) for interacting with the database
+  - (somewhere between an ORM and query builder) for interacting with the database
 - ❌  XState
 - 🔐  JWT
 - 🤐  BCrypt
   - Using BCryptjs rather than installing a billion other dependencies

-Note: This stack is far too much for the scope of this application.